 Graves' orbitopathy is an autoimmune condition characterized by swelling of the tissue in the orbit (the area around the eyes), creating bulging of the eyes.
-It is associated with Graves' disease, which causes over activity of the thyroid gland (which sets the rate of metabolism in the body).
+It is commonly referred to as thyroid eye disease.
+This condition is associated with Graves' disease, which causes over activity of the thyroid gland (which sets the rate of metabolism in the body).
 Diagnosis of Graves' orbitopathy is made by an ophthalmologist.

 What are the symptoms of Graves' orbitopathy?

 - Eye irritation or feeling that something is in the eyes